 Many of the migrants and refugees reaching Europe face daily uncertainty and practical challenges, from the lack of basic information to the increasing risk posed by human trafficking and migrant smuggling.

-Having made a perilous journey across the Mediterranean, those who arrive in Italy and Greece believe they have found sanctuary.
+Having made a perilous journey across the Mediterranean, those who arrive in Italy and Greece hoped to find sanctuary.
 Instead, they find themselves living in often overcrowded sites that lack food and basic services such as medical care, water and sanitation.

-In the Balkans countries they are being in many cases mistreated by law enforcement officials who use violence and intimidation to illegally push them back and deny them access to asylum procedures.
+In the Balkans countries many women, men and children are being mistreated by law enforcement officials who use violence and intimidation to illegally push them back and deny them access to asylum procedures.
+Refugees and other migrants who have crossed from Libya tell of rape, torture and slave labor as daily realities that people crossing the North-African country face.

 Family hygiene kits being distributed in Aleppo, Syria.
 Photo: Humam Banna/Oxfam.

 We have helped 288,000 people since the start of our operations in Greece, Serbia, Macedonia and Italy.
-Assistance delivered ranges from basic essentials such as food and clothing, to legal counselling and psychological support.
+Assistance delivered ranges from basic essentials such as food, clothing and hygiene kits, to legal counselling and psychological support.

 Protecting new arrivals in Serbia and Macedonia

 We are working closely with local organizations to ensure they can provide adequate assistance and protection to new arrivals.
-We are also assisting vulnerable migrants and asylum-seekers currently living outside and inside designated accommodation sites in Serbia.
+We are also assisting vulnerable migrants and asylum-seekers currently living inside and outside designated accommodation sites in Serbia.
 We are distributing food, hygiene kits, clothing and other essential items as well as installing water and sanitation facilities and providing psychological support and legal counseling.

 Providing emergency, legal and psychological support in Italy